Hydrogen breath test

 Reading the result

-- Lactose: rise of 20+ ppm hydrogen at 90+ minutes confirms intolerance.
+- Lactose: rise of 20+ ppm hydrogen from baseline at any point during the test confirms intolerance.

-- Fructose: rise of 20+ ppm hydrogen at 90+ minutes confirms malabsorption.
+- Fructose: rise of 20+ ppm hydrogen from baseline at any point during the test confirms malabsorption.

 - SIBO (lactulose): rise of 20+ ppm hydrogen within 90 minutes (early peak).